tamzi/bungeni-portal/bungeni.main/trunk/bungeni/ui/forms/readme.txt

 second check for same title at a time

-A president is allready there
+A president is already there

 Members do not have to be unique